4 Containers & Packaging Stocks to Buy Now | InvestorPlace

 The grades of 4 Containers & Packaging stocks are on the rise this week on Portfolio Grader.
 Each of these stocks is rated an “A” (“strong buy”) or “B” overall (“buy”).

-Berry Plastics Group, Inc. (BERY) shows solid improvement this week.
-The company’s rating rises from a B to a A. The company also gets A’s in sales growth, earnings growth, earnings surprise, earnings momentum, and return on equity.
+The rating of Berry Plastics Group, Inc. (BERY) moves up this week, rising from a B to a A. The company also gets A’s in sales growth, earnings growth, earnings surprise, earnings momentum, and return on equity.
 For more information, get Portfolio Grader’s complete analysis of BERY stock.

+UFP Technologies, Inc. (UFPT) improves from a C to a B rating this week.
+UFP Technologies, Inc. designs and manufactures engineered packaging solutions utilizing molded and fabricated foams, vacuum-formed plastics, and molded fiber.
+The company also gets A’s in free cash flow.
+For more information, get Portfolio Grader’s complete analysis of UFPT stock.

 Louis Navellier’s proprietary Portfolio Grader stock ranking system assesses roughly 5,000 companies every week based on a number of fundamental and quantitative measures.
 Stocks are given a letter grade based on their results — with A being “strong buy,” and F being “strong sell.”
 Explore the tool here.